Kernel Scaling for Manifold Learning and Classification: Setting the Scale Parameter

-In real datasets, we cannot expect that $D_{Class} \ll D_{Gap}$.
-The data points in real datasets are not completely disconnected, and we can assume they have a low connectivity.
-This connectivity implies that off-diagonal values of the matrix $\myvec{K}$ (Eq. \ref{EquationPDM}) are non-zeros.
-We analyze this more realistic scenario by assuming that the kernel matrix is a perturbed version of the ``Ideal'' block form of $\myvec{\bar{K}}$.
+In real datasets, we cannot expect that the off block-diagonal elements of the affinity matrix $\myvec{K}$ would be zero.
+The data points from different classes in real datasets are not completely disconnected, and we can assume they are weakly connected.
+This low connectivity implies that off-block-diagonal values of $\myvec{K}$ are non-zeros.
+We analyze this more realistic scenario by assuming that $\mymat{K}$ is a perturbed version of the ``Ideal'' block form of $\myvec{\bar{K}}$.
 Perturbation theory addresses the question of how a small change in a matrix relates to a change in its eigenvalues and eigenvectors.
-In the perturbed case, the off diagonal terms are non-zero and the matrix $\myvec{K}$ (Eq. \ref{EquationPDM}) has the following form where $\widehat{\myvec{W}}$ is assumed to be a symmetrical small perturbation of the form
+In the perturbed case, the off-block-diagonal terms are non-zeros and the obtained (perturbed) matrix $\widetilde{\myvec{K}}$ takes the form where $\widehat{\myvec{W}}$ is assumed to be a symmetrical small perturbation of the form

 The analysis of the ``Ideal case'' has provided an efficient representation for classification tasks as described in Proposition \ref{prop:ideal}.
-We propose to choose the scale parameter $\epsilon$ such that the extracted representation based on ${\bar{\myvec{K}}}$ (Eq. (\ref{EQKMAT})) is similar to the extracted representation using $\tilde{\myvec{K}}$ (Eq. (\ref{eq:Pert})).
+We propose to choose the scale parameter $\epsilon$ such that the extracted representation based on ${\bar{\myvec{K}}}$ (Eq.\ (\ref{eq:KMAT})) is similar to the extracted representation using $\tilde{\myvec{K}}$ (Eq.\ (\ref{eq:Pert})).
 For this purpose we use the following theorem.